Sarawak Corridor of Renewable Energy: Samalaju

 Samalaju Industrial Park began construction in 2009.
 In January 2011, Tokuyama's polycrystalline silicon factory was opened in the industrial park.
+As of 2012, investors committed RM 29 billion to Samalaju Industrial Park, created 17,333 new jobs.
 As of 2014, 15 out of 19 projects in SCORE are located in Samalaju, with total cumulative foreign direct investment (FDI) of MYR 27 billion.
 Companies such as Press Metal Bhd, OM Materials (Sarawak), Pertama Ferroalloys, Sakura Ferroalloys, OCI Malaysia (previously Tokuyama Malaysia), and Iwatani-SIG Industrial Gases Sdn Bhd, and Elkem Carbon Malaysia are operational in Samalaju since 2014.
 Other development projects near the industrial park are Samalaju Eco Park Township and Samalaju port.
 Residential properties, shoplots, transportation hub, and light industrial facilities are located inside the Eco Park Township.
 Samalaju port handled 4 million tonnes of cargo annually in 2015.

 As of 2018, there was no data of socioeconomic impact on the local community, such as employment and wages, and involvement of local companies in the industrial park.
+In response to this, the 2019 RECODA annual report included details of private investments made by each company and number of jobs created.